 We have an agreed Design Statement for Beer to guide future development.
 It provides a set of guiding principles and criteria for the design of development in the village.
 Importantly, all development should respect the local character and vernacular, and the high-quality landscape setting of the village.
 Our Neighbourhood Plan policies (starting on page 24) recognise that development will be necessary in response to changing needs and lifestyles and it can make a positive contribution to the character and vitality of the village, as long as we establish the limits and parameters to development.
 The Housing stock continues to prove attractive to non-locals and is not serving all the needs of the local community.
-2011 census data suggests that the majority of the 800 or so dwellings in the Parish are owned or mortgaged, with around 20% now being The importance of Beer Quarry Caves Beer Quarry Caves are and have long been renowned for the mining of Beer stone.
+2011 census data suggests that the majority of the 800 or so dwellings in the Parish are owned or mortgaged, with around 20% now being holiday homes or holiday lets.
+The size of population has been fairly steady over the centuries at around The importance of Beer Quarry Caves Beer Quarry Caves are and have long been renowned for the mining of Beer stone.
 The Romans were the first to recognise the qualities of Beer stone.
 They found it relatively soft when first quarried but on exposure to air it hardens fivefold and turns a beautiful creamy white.
 Cut into fine ashlars, it yields a smooth finish and forms the closest joints and was once used a lot locally.
 It is ideal for carving fine detailed designs below ground, when it is soft, and becomes very durable when subsequently the sculpture is allowed to harden above ground.
 Over the centuries Beer Quarry Caves has hugely extended to meet stone demand, resulting in massive supporting columns and chambers, reminiscent of a growing, majestic structure in its own right.
 It has been used in half of Britain's cathedrals and in many churches.
 Nowadays Beer stone tends to be used for repair purposes only.
+Beer Quarry retains planning permission for surface and underground working.